|

 of SAs; in addition, the velocity and the rate of change in skin surface

 curvature are encoded by the discharge rates of both SAs and RAs.
+The intensive parameters of shapes, such as the magnitude of change in

 skin curvature produced by contact with the object surface were encoded